Shimon42/Shimon42/README.md

 ✨ Passionate developer for more than 10 years

-🖥️ Design Office / FullStack Development / Webmaster for 4 years
+🖥️ Design Office / FullStack Development / Webmaster Pro since 2018

 💀 Linked In makes me wanna die